-1. INTRODUCTION
+1. Introduction

-During the last decades horizontally curved viaducts have become an important component in modern highway systems as a viable option at complicated interchanges or river crossings where geometric restrictions and constraints of limited site space make extremely complicated the adoption of standard straight superstructures.
-Curved alignments offer, in addition, the benefits of aesthetically pleasing, traffic sight distance increase, as well as economically competitive construction costs with regard to straight bridges.
-On the contrary, bridges with curved configurations may sustain severe damage owing to rotation of the superstructure or displacement toward the outside of the curve line due to complex vibrations occurring during an earthquake1).
+Recently, severe strong earthquakes have repeatedly demonstrated that during an earthquake, adjacent spans often vibrate out-of-phase, causing two different types of displacement problems.
+The first type is a localized damage caused by the spans pounding together at the joints.
+The second type occurs when the expansion joint separates, possibly allowing the deck superstructure to become unseated from the supporting substructure if the seismically induced displacements are excessively large.
+Furthermore, damaged expansion joints may substantially disrupt the post-earthquake serviceability of the bridge.
+Additionally, bridges with curved configurations may sustain severe damage owing to rotation of the superstructure or displacement toward the outside of the curve line during an earthquake1).
 For this reason, curved bridges have suffered severe damage in past earthquakes.

-As a result of the implementation of modern seismic protection technologies, bridges can be seismically upgraded through the installation of cable restrainers that provide connection between adjacent spans.
+The implementation of modern seismic protection technologies has permitted the seismic modernization of bridges through the installation of cable restrainers that provide connection between adjacent spans.
 The purpose is to prevent the unseating of decks from top of the piers at expansion joints by limiting the relative movements of adjacent bridge superstructures.
-Moreover, cable restrainers provide a fail-safe function by supporting a fallen girder unseated in the event of a severe earthquake1.
+Moreover, cable restrainers provide a fail-safe function by supporting a fallen girder unseated in the event of a severe earthquake1).

-In addition, another commonly adopted earthquake protection strategy consists of replacing the vulnerable steel bearings with isolation devices.
+In addition, another commonly adopted earthquake protection strategy consists of replacing the vulnerable steel bearing supports with seismic isolation devices.
 Among the great variety of seismic isolation systems, lead-rubber bearing (LRB) has found wide application in bridge structures.
-This is due to their simplicity and the combined isolation-energy dissipation function in a single compact unit.
-The LRB bearings are steel reinforced elastomeric bearings in which a lead core is inserted to provide hysteretic damping as well as rigidity against minor earthquakes, wind and service loads2).
+This is due to its simplicity and the combined isolation-energy dissipation function in a single compact unit.
 Even though the application of the mentioned earthquake protection techniques, the considerable complexity associated with the analysis of curved viaducts requires a realistic prediction of the structural response, especially under the extreme ground motions generated by earthquakes.
 Besides, the performance of this kind of structures under great earthquakes presents a variation in the behavior depending on the radius of curvature.
+The effect of the curvature plays also an important role in the seismic behavior of curved highway viaducts, by increasing the bridge vulnerabilities during an earthquake2).

 Therefore, the purpose of the present study is to analyze the overall performance of highway viaducts with different radii of curvature.
-The effect of curvature on deck unseating damage is analyzed.
+The effect of curvature on deck unseating damage and pounding damage is analyzed.
 In addition, a comparison between restrained and unrestrained highway bridges is presented.
 The study combines the use of non-linear dynamic analysis with a three-dimensional bridge model to accurately evaluate the seismic demands on four radii of curvature in the event of severe earthquakes.